-There will be a short quiz assigned each week, 10 days given to complete them.
-Any quizzes submitted after the posted due date will have points deducted from the final score for being late.
-Quizzes are due by 11:59 pm EST of the assigned due date and the quizzes must be completed by that time.
-Please allow adequate time to take the quiz before 11:59 pm EST. Be aware that if a quiz is started before 11:59 pm EST but not completed until after that time, it WILL be marked late.
-Quizzes are open book and open note and should be viewed as an opportunity to review the material and focus your study for the larger examinations.
+A formative, closed-book quiz will be assigned each week.
+These quizzes can be taken an unlimited number of time during the open window, but students MUST submit the quiz at least once by the due date (which is 10 days from the day the quiz originally opens).
+Any initial quiz submissions posted after the due date will have points deducted from the final score for being late.
+Quizzes are due by 11:59 pm EST of the assigned due.
+Please allow adequate time to take the quiz before 11:59 pm EST. Be aware that if a quiz is started before 11:59 pm EST but not completed until by that time, it WILL be marked late.

+After the due date, quizzes will remain open until the exam for that unit opens at which time the quizzes for that unit will be closed.
+As stated above, the quizzes can be taken an unlimited number of times to practice the material and/or improve the quiz grade.
+Once a quiz is closed, the grade will be final.
 Quiz questions will not be used on the exams, but the same material will be covered.